Elia-Sh/2019_dotFiles/README.md

 # 2019_dotFiles
-repo to document dot files
+Repo to document dot files,

+Every file should be self explanatory, and contain proper documentation/comments in it.